German Gebirgsjager Mountain Troops Caucasus 1942 Dragon 1/35

 The mold of climbing shoes is very good.

 It does not seem to be so effective giving the first coat with black.
 I should put the shadow of clothes after the basic painting because there was not the concealment power of the skin color, difficult to paint, I felt.
 I need more research and trying.

 Because I did not sweep the powder of weathering properly, dust stands out.

 He is a sniper.
 It is difficult to match the line of sight.
 It may slip a little.
 Edelweiss insignia of the hat mold is almost disappeared, I pasted some similarly shaped parts from 1/700 ship model photo-etched parts.
 I’m not a professional molder, but I think the overall poses may not be bad.
 During shooting, the heavy baggage is taken down.

 The soldier insignia color of the Gebirgsjäger was green.
 I have used the infantry color this time.

-Handwritten eagle mark of the hat is quite small.
+The handwritten eagle mark of the hat is quite small.
 I drew a mark of Edelweiss, this is the limit of my skill.
 Speaking of which, when I drew an American national flag on the sleeve of the modern U.S. tank crew, it was minute.
-All epaulettes were exposed.
+All epaulets were exposed.
 The setting of equipment straps was passed under that.
 I think that an appearance is good when I expose all the epaulets.

 What a far reason German troops invaded the Caucasus!
 Is it a sense like the Japanese Imperial Army, having invaded in Imphal and New Guinea?

-It’s my first time to build Gebirgsjäger, it was interesting there is a pretty original equipment’s.
+It’s my first time building Gebirgsjäger, it was interesting there is pretty original equipment.

 I am interested in models of tanks, airplanes, ships, military figures, I build it little by little when I feel like it.
 I am also interested in the history of war.
 My starting is Tamiya’s Military Miniature series in the elementary school.